Help.html CloudPrompt Help — Get Started & FAQs

 • Find anything instantly with search.

-• Copy prompts from any page with one shortcut.
+• Copy prompts from any page with one keyboard shortcut.

 • Keep your data private: prompts are stored in your Google Drive, not our servers.